 - Low Melting Point: PLA’s melting point is around 155°C to 180°C (lower than ABS’s 210°C–230°C), but it starts to lose structural integrity long before reaching this temperature.
 Even small increases above 60°C weaken its rigidity.

-- No Heat Stabilizers: Most consumer-grade PLA lacks heat-stabilizing additives (Pour maintenir les coûts bas).
+- No Heat Stabilizers: Most consumer-grade PLA lacks heat-stabilizing additives (pour maintenir les coûts à un niveau bas).
 While industrial-grade PLA can include stabilizers (boosting heat resistance to 70°C–80°C), it’s rare and more expensive.

-PLA Heat Resistance vs. Autres matériaux d'impression 3D
+PLA Heat Resistance vs. Other 3D Printing Materials

 If your project needs heat resistance above 60°C, PLA isn’t the right choice.
 The table below compares PLA’s heat resistance to 4 common alternatives—helping you find a better fit: